-This alternative would route the trail from the northeast end of Umstead Park south of Bolin Creek to the existing OWASA sewer line corridor and natural surface trail to the west, before crossing back over Bolin Creek in the vicinity of the existing wood footbridge to connect with the existing park facilities.
+The trail would extend from the northeast end of Umstead Park south of Bolin Creek to the existing OWASA sewer line corridor and natural surface trail to the west, before crossing back over Bolin Creek in the vicinity of the existing wood footbridge to connect with the existing park facilities.
 This bridge would delineate the junction of the Bolin Creek Greenway (turning to the north through Umstead Park) and the Tanyard Branch Greenway (continuing to the southwest).